Integrated, problem-based and patient-centered curriculum combining clinical care with research and technology driven innovation.

 Tuition & Fees

-The comprehensive College of Dentistry tuition and fees [Resident /Non-Resident] include equipment rental and a CTA U-Pass.
+The comprehensive College of Dentistry tuition and fees [DMD Resident Tuition /Non-Resident] include equipment rental and a CTA U-Pass.
 Please see UIC's Tuition & Fees page for the most current rates.
 Please note that annual increases in tuition should be expected.
 Information about how to fund your education can be found at the UIC Office of Financial Aid.
 The American Dental Association publishes the Financial Planning Issues for Dental Students guide.

 Why Students Choose UIC for Dental School